 And there is also the Just Transition Fund (JTF).
 The Commission awards grants from this fund after establishing where the green transition will have the most serious negative consequences.
 Some Dutch regions are eligible for grants from this fund.

-Lastly, there is the Brexit Adjustment Reserve (BAR) to support businesses in EU member states impacted by Brexit.
+In addition, the Brexit Adjustment Reserve supported businesses in the EU member states that had been affected by Brexit.
+The reserve was discontinued in 2023.

 All EU member states, i.e. including the Netherlands, manage the money received from these funds together with the European Commission.
 This means that every country is jointly responsible for ensuring that the money is properly spent.
 All citizens must be able to see that there have not been any irregularities and that no mistakes have been made.